hyperspy/hyperspy-bundle/docs/verify.rst

 can start the Qt Console from within the "HyperSpy-bundle Prompt", which you will find in the Start Menu:

-Once the HyperSpy-bunlde prompt opens, type ``jupyter qtconsole`` and press "Enter" to launch the QT Console:
+Once the HyperSpy-bundle prompt opens, type ``jupyter qtconsole`` and press "Enter" to launch the Qt Console:

 .. figure:: _static/bundle_launching_qtconsole.png
    :width: 100 %